kailash-manasarovar/statement/docs/timeline/2024/april.md

 - Having said that, however, without this horrible set of circumstances I would not have been forced to fight for my life like I have been doing, and perhaps some good will come of it.
 - In response to an email I sent to https://carbrayinternational.com/, I receive a notification that my message was blocked by the server.
 - All the other lawyers, apart from a couple of them, say they cannot help me, or don't have someone who can deal with me in English.
-- Eventually, I find a lawyer who can help me if I'm arrested who speaks English and is registered with a British legal authority; [Roberto Rodriguez](#roberto-rodriguez-lawyer) based in Alicante.
+- Eventually, I find a lawyer who can help me if I'm arrested who speaks English and is registered with a British legal authority; [Roberto Rodriguez](#roberto-rodriguez-lawyer) based in Alicante (is Roberto also an American spy?).
 - He also says he can also help me with any translating I need done with the cyber-expert.
 - I believe now that I may have been shepherded towards this person online, as usual.